windley/CS462-Event-Edition/project/Project_Final.md

 - A list of the APIs you will use
 - Who is in your group

 A picture at this stage is very helpful.

+__Option:__ If you can't think of something to do, you may build the flower delivery system described in [Lab 3](https://github.com/windley/CS462-Event-Edition/blob/master/project-2013/Lab3.md) and [Lab 4](https://github.com/windley/CS462-Event-Edition/blob/master/project-2013/Lab4.md) of last year's project.

 ## Deliverables